01-edu/public/subjects/prime_checker/README.md

 Create a **function** `prime_checker` that takes an `u32` and check if it is a prime number.

-The result will be `None` if the argument is less or equal one otherwise, it will return a `Result`.
+The result will be `None` if the argument is less or equal one, otherwise it will return a `Result`.
-If the `u32` is prime, the function will return an`Ok(u32)`; for any other case it will return an `enum` `PrimeErr`.
+If the `u32` is prime, the function will return an`Ok(u32)`.
+For any other case it will return an `enum` `PrimeErr`.
 The `enum` `PrimeErr` will be `Even` if the number is a multiple of two or `Divider(u32)` where the `u32` is the smallest divider of the number.

-> Your solution should be optimized to a certain degree
+> Your solution should be optimized to a certain degree.

 ### Expected Function and structure